...And Justice for All (album): 2018 deluxe box set

 In 2018, the album was remastered and reissued in a limited edition deluxe box set with an expanded track listing and bonus content.
 The deluxe edition set includes the original album on vinyl and CD, three LPs with a remixed and remastered version of the concerts performed at the Seattle Coliseum, Seattle, Washington on August 29 and 30, 1989 (originally included in the box set Live Shit: Binge & Purge), eleven CDs of live tracks, demo recordings, B-sides, rough mixes, and radio edits recorded from 1986 to 1989, and four DVDs of unreleased footage of the band.

 Personnel

-These credits are adapted from the album's liner notes.
+Credits adapted from the album's liner notes.